Introduction to Statistical Learning

 - unsupervised problems

-- Facilitated by powerful computation techniques and also accessible software such as R
+- Facilitated by powerful computation techniques and accessible software such as R.

 What is statistical (machine) learning?